vikkastiwari/learning-resources/javascript-fundamentals.md

 <details>
   <summary>Debouncing and Throttling</summary>

+  - To optimize performance, limit API calls by debouncing (waiting for a pause in typing) or throttling (limiting the frequency of requests).

   - Debouncing is a technique where you delay the execution of a function until after a certain amount of time has passed.
   - Debouncing waits for a certain time before invoking the function again.